FyDXVI/cloud-computing-api/README.md

 ## Conclusion

 This project serves as a practical implementation of CI/CD concepts, Terraform, and infrastructure management on Azure.
 It provides hands-on experience in deploying cloud applications with a high level of automation.

-## Issues encountered

-We encountered difficulties with the postgreSQL database that returns a 500 internal server error for no apparent reason, even though we manage to establish the connection.
-We did not manage to provision the postgreSQL database through the CLI, here is the link to a similar issue: https://github.com/Azure/azure-cli/issues/21535.